 Sleeping in Honolulu Airport Overnight

 The Honolulu Airport closes every night from 10:00 PM – 5:00 AM.
-It seems that if you have your boarding pass, you are allowed to remain in a designated area where security patrols until Security checkpoints open in the morning.
+If you have your boarding pass, you can remain in a designated area where security patrols until checkpoints open in the morning.

 Locations & Seating

-Most seats here are hard and have armrests, both pre- and inside Security, so finding a comfortable position for sleeping isn’t easy.
-In the designated pre-Security overnight area, you may luck out and grab one of the few benches, but only if you arrive early enough.
-Otherwise you’ll get a seat, which is fine if you’re good at sleeping in an upright position!
-You may want to plan on sleeping on the floor, just bring along extra layers for some cushion and warmth to combat the cold ground.
+Most seats here are hard and have armrests, both landside and airside, so finding a comfortable position for sleeping isn’t easy.
+In the designated landside overnight area, you may luck out and find one of the few benches, but only if you arrive early enough.
+Otherwise, you’ll get a seat, which is fine if you’re good at sleeping upright!
+You may want to plan on sleeping on the floor; bring extra layers for cushion and warmth to combat the cold ground.

 Rest Zones